 I will be back with you all again soon- I have lots more great hCG interviews to come and more articles and videos, once I get over some of these other larger projects in my life.

-If you are ready for your own personal change, you can get in on the hCG sale now with Nu Image Medical (remember coupon code blackfriday2015) or New Edge Health (coupon code thanks20) or, you can wait.
+If you are ready for your own personal change, you can get in on the hCG sale now with Nu Image Medical (remember coupon code blackfriday2015) or River Front MD (coupon code thanks20) or, you can wait.
 Only you know when the most opportune time is to take that 3 or 6 weeks out to do something life changing but HARD – you do definitely have to cut out other things while doing this protocol.

 So if you need to wait for a bit, no worries.
 You’ll have more success in the end choosing the time instead of letting it choose you.
 My comparison page for the current online sources for hCG is here.